 How Can You Ensure Scalability in Web Application Architecture?

 Scalability is a primary concern for web applications, especially when working with dashboards for large datasets.
-As data grows, the architecture must ensure that performance is maintained, regardless of how much data is processed, stored, or retrieved.
+As data grows, the architecture must maintain performance, regardless of how much data is processed, stored, or retrieved.
 If the architecture is not scalable, it can quickly become overwhelmed, resulting in slow loading times, laggy data visualizations, and frustrated users.

 One of the most effective ways to ensure scalability is by selecting the right database.
 Traditional relational databases such as MySQL or PostgreSQL work well for smaller datasets but struggle when faced with massive volumes of data.
 Instead, NoSQL databases like MongoDB or Cassandra are more suitable for large datasets.
 NoSQL databases allow horizontal scaling, meaning that additional servers can be added to handle increased data loads without compromising performance.